-If you have a Medicare Advantage Plan (like an HMO or PPO) but you're planning to return to Original Medicare, you can apply for a Medigap policy before your plan coverage ends.
-The Medigap insurer can sell it to you as long as you're leaving the Medicare Advantage Plan.
+If you have a Medicare Advantage Plan but you're planning to return to Original Medicare, you can apply for a Medigap policy before your plan coverage ends.
+The Medigap insurance company can sell it to you as long as you're leaving the Medicare Advantage Plan.
 Ask that the new policy take effect when your Medicare Advantage enrollment ends, so you'll have continuous health coverage.